Wishlist (updated August 2017)

 I have oily, acne-prone skin, and this is the only product line I have ever used that keeps my skin clear.
 It’s about $18 at any big-box store.

-- Classroom: Stickers, puzzles, playing cards, index cards, small boxes of crayons, sidewalk chalk
+- Classroom: Stickers, puzzles, flash cards, index cards, small boxes of crayons, sidewalk chalk

 - Hobbies: plastic “safety” eyes for crochet projects, yarn